reka-ai/reka-vibe-eval/README.md

 ## Running the generations

-We provide example script to generate responses for Claude, Gemini, OpenAI, Reka, xAI and Pixtral models.
-Just run e.g. `python models/reka_models.py` make sure you have necessary requirements installed and API keys set, written at the top of each script.
+We provide model generation script that covers the following models: Claude, Gemini, OpenAI, Reka, xAI and Pixtral models.
+Just run e.g. `python models/generate.py --model MODEL_NAME`.
+Make sure you have necessary requirements for that model installed and API keys set, written at the top of each script model definition script.
 These will save the generations to a `.jsonl`. in `data/generations` folder.

-Set API keys manually or in a `.env` file:
+Set API keys via cli flag `--api_key API_KEY`, bash variables, or manually in a `.env` file:

 ```bash
 REKA_API_KEY=your_api_key